Gouravsharma20/fincal-evaluation-project/README.md

 ## 📞 Support

-For support, email gouravsharma20a@gmail.com or create an issue in the GitHub repository.
+For support, email gouravsharma20a@gmail.com or create an issue in the [GitHub repository](https://github.com/Gouravsharma20/fincal-evaluation-project/issues).

 ---

-**Note:** This is a demonstration project.
+**Note**: This is a demonstration project.
 The admin credentials provided above are for testing purposes only.
 In a production environment, ensure all credentials are properly secured and never commit sensitive information to version control.

+## 📈 Project Stats

+- **Tech Stack**: JavaScript 65.0% | CSS 34.5% | HTML 0.5%
+- **Platform**: Vercel (Frontend) + Render (Backend)
+- **Status**: ✅ Production Ready